Aylur/astal/docs/guide/ags/first-widgets.md

 <box>
 ```

-:::warning
-Only bind children of the `box` or the `stack` widget.
-Gtk does not cleanup widgets by default,
-they have to be explicitly destroyed.
-The box widget is a special container that
+:::tip
-will implicitly call `.destroy()` on its removed child widgets.
+Binding children of widgets will implicitly call `.destroy()` on widgets
-You can disable this behavior by setting the `noImplicityDestroy` property.
+that would be left without a parent.
+You can opt out of this behavior
+by setting `noImplicityDestroy` property on the container widget.
 :::

 :::info
-The above example destroys and recreates every widget in the list everytime
+The above example destroys and recreates every widget in the list **every time**
 the value of the `Variable` changes.
 There might be cases where you would
 want to [handle child creation and deletion](/guide/ags/faq#avoiding-unnecessary-re-rendering)
 yourself, because you don't want to lose the
 inner state of widgets that does not need to be recreated.
+In this case
+you can create a [custom reactive structure](./binding#example-custom-subscribable)
 :::

 When there is at least one `Binding` passed as a child, the `children`
-parameter will always be a flattened `Binding<Array<JSX.Element>>`
+parameter will always be a flattened `Binding<Array<JSX.Element>>`.
+When there is a single `Binding` passed as a child, the `child` parameter will
+be a `Binding<JSX.Element>` or a flattened `Binding<Array<JSX.Element>>`.

 ```tsx
 function MyContainer({ children }) {